jbasrai/jbasrai.github.io/climbing.md

 3) Choose workouts targeting that area.

 *I'll do ARCing exercises a couple times a week to build up my aerobic endurance.
-I'll also mix in 4x4s to improve my anaerobic endurance and get me through the pumpy cruxes.*
+I'll also mix in 4x4s to improve my anaerobic endurance and to get me through the pumpy cruxes.*

 ## Workouts